AquaJew/AdventOfCode2022/AdventOfCode2022/README.md

 - **Day 4**: Same, but a little clean-up
 - **Day 5**: Split the helper file into a unique file that gets included each time, so I can make changes to one file and every future day gets the updates
 - **Day 6**: Same, and added a function for splitting strings by a number.

+If you're playing this year (or have challenged any other year) feel free to join my leaderboard: `410633-a263531d`